 A candy is any small (bite-sized) piece of sweet food in which one of the primary ingredients is some form of sugar, often combined with chocolate, fruit, nuts, or other ingredients.
 An Exhibitor may submit one example of a honey candy prepared by the Exhibitor.
 An exhibit consists of six (6) pieces or servings.
 The recipe for the exhibit must include honey produced by the Exhibitor.
 All entries will be tasted.
 Entries are to be presented on a cardboard base, in a standard, unembellished, cardboard baker's or cake box; cake boxes with clear windows are also acceptable.
+Exhibitors, if they wish to, may place their item in a sealed zip-top bag, or wrap the item in paper or plastic film to preserve freshness; the bagged or wrapped item should be submitted in the cardboard baker's or cake box.
 All entries will be tasted.
 Judges evaluate entries on the following: appearance, uniformity, moistness, texture, aroma, flavor, influence of honey on the finished product, and originality.
 A white index card with a description of the item and the recipe (including all ingredients & procedure) must accompany each exhibit.